 - require the active participation of employees, users or stakeholders

-- the organisation has not been awarded a contract under Regulation 77 for the services concerned by the contracting authority within the past 3 years.
+- the organisation has not been awarded a contract under Regulation 77 for the services concerned by the WPS body within the past 3 years.

 8.2 Establishing the eligibility of organisations tendering for contracts reserved under Regulation 77